birddevelper/BankingServices/README.md

 ## How to use
-This application is Restful and it follows OpenAPI specification in API documentation.
+This application follows OpenAPI specification in API documentation.
 Thanks to SwaggerUI, you can see endpoints documentation in a graphical user interface and try their functionality and see the response.
 After running the containers, you can access the application links as :

 - Account Service Rest webservices : http://localhost:8080/api/accounts
 - SwaggerUI : http://localhost:8080/swagger-ui.html